Sunday, November 13, 2022

 Hieracium caespitosum

-field hawkweed, meadow hawkweed, yellow king-devil
+field hawkweed, yellow king-devil (an invader)

 Hieracium umbellatum